-- -AsuppressWarnings Suppress all errors and warnings matching the given key; see Section 32.3. - -AskipUses, -AonlyUses Suppress all errors and warnings at all uses of a given class or at all uses except those of a given class.
-See Section 32.4. - -AskipDefs, -AonlyDefs Suppress all errors and warnings within the definition of a given class or everywhere except within the definition of a given class.
-See Section 32.5. - -AassumeSideEffectFree, -AassumeDeterministic, -AassumePure Unsoundly assume that every method is side-effect-free, deterministic, or both; see Section 31.7.5. - -AassumeAssertionsAreEnabled, -AassumeAssertionsAreDisabled Whether to assume that assertions are enabled or disabled; see Section 31.7.6. - -AignoreRangeOverflow Ignore the possibility of overflow for range annotations such as @IntRange; see Section 22.4. - -Awarns Treat checker errors as warnings.
+- -AsuppressWarnings Suppress all errors and warnings matching the given key; see Section 33.3. - -AskipUses, -AonlyUses Suppress all errors and warnings at all uses of a given class or at all uses except those of a given class.
+See Section 33.4. - -AskipDefs, -AonlyDefs Suppress all errors and warnings within the definition of given classes or everywhere except within the definition of given classes.
+See Section 33.5. - -AskipFiles, -AonlyFiles Suppress all errors and warnings within given files or directories/folders or everywhere except within given files or directories/folders.
+See Section 33.6. - -AassumeSideEffectFree, -AassumeDeterministic, -AassumePure, -AassumePureGetters Unsoundly assume that every method is side-effect-free, deterministic, or both; or that every getter method is pure.
+See Section 22.4 and Section 32.7.5. - -AassumeAssertionsAreEnabled, -AassumeAssertionsAreDisabled Whether to assume that assertions (Java assert statements) are enabled or disabled; see Section 32.7.6.

+- -AignoreRangeOverflow Ignore the possibility of overflow for range annotations such as @IntRange; see Section 23.4. - -Awarns Treat checker errors as warnings.
 If you use this, you may wish to also supply -Xmaxwarns 10000, because by default javac prints at most 100 warnings.
-If you use this, don't supply -Werror, which is a javac argument to halt compilation if a warning is issued.

-• -AignoreInvalidAnnotationLocations Ignore annotations in bytecode that have invalid annotation locations.
+If you use this, don't supply -Werror, which is a javac argument to halt compilation if a warning is issued. - -AignoreInvalidAnnotationLocations Ignore annotations in bytecode that have invalid annotation locations. - -AignoreTargetLocations Disables validating the target locations of qualifiers based on '@TargetLocations' meta-annotations.
+This option is not enabled by default.